 - If your income, and thus your tax bracket, drops in the future, you could pay more in taxes to convert now than you would save by eliminating taxes later.

 - If you have to use money from your Traditional IRA to pay for the conversion taxes, you'll give up the chance to have that money grow and compound tax-free.

 - If you'd like to reduce the tax impact of a conversion, you can do a partial Roth conversion.
 But keep in mind, the amount you convert is generally considered taxable income; that is, you can't choose to only convert your nontaxable assets (and leave your taxable assets in the account).

-- If you're under 59½, withdrawing money to pay the tax bill for a backdoor conversion would be a pretty bad idea, since you would also incur a 10% federal penalty.
-(State penalties may also apply)
+- If you're under 59½, withdrawing money to pay the tax bill for a backdoor conversion would also incur a 10% federal penalty.
+(State penalties may also apply).

 - Ideally, you will have cash on hand to pay the income tax owed as a result of the backdoor conversion.
 If you need to sell appreciated assets to pay the conversion tax, the additional capital gains tax also reduces the benefits of a Roth conversion.

 Axos Invest is not a tax advisor and this should not be construed as tax advice.
 Please consult your tax advisor before making any tax-related decisions.